What is Plantar Fasciitis?

 In general, Regenerative Therapy can be utilised by anyone, regardless of the age, race, or gender.
 However, in order to determine if you are a good candidate and will benefit the most from this treatment, you will need to schedule an appointment with our Clinic to have assessment done by our Consultant, who will review your medical records and determine if you are a qualified candidate for our therapy.
 The choice of treatment is then at the discretion of the Consultant and is based on your unique case.

 *Regenerative Therapy is not suitable for all conditions and all patients.
 Only the doctor will be able to advise if you are a suitable candidate.
-The final outcome of the treatment and extent of improvement varies from one patient to another depending on type and severity of the condition, age, etc.
+The final outcome of the treatment and extent of improvement varies from one patient to another.

-If you believe you or someone you care about could benefit from Regenerative therapy, please contact us on 020 816 82 000 to book an appointment or request a call back today!
+If you believe you or someone you care about could benefit from Regenerative Treatment for Plantar Fasciitis, please contact us at our London clinic on 020 8 168 2000 or our Ireland clinic on 01 298 8000 to book an appointment or request a call back today!